On the New Factorizations of Yang-Mills Amplitudes: Introduction

 Recent developments have extended these classical ideas, uncovering novel splitting patterns that go beyond traditional factorization.
 The 2-split framework has emerged as a unifying perspective, demonstrating how amplitudes factorize into two currents under specific kinematic constraints \cite{Cao:2024gln, Cao:2024qpp}.
 Initially studied in scalar theories like the biadjoint \(\phi^3\) model, the Nonlinear Sigma Model (NLSM), and a special Galileon (sGal) theory, the 2-split has been extended to gauge and gravity theories, including Yang-Mills (YM) and General Relativity (GR).
 It has also found applications in string theory, providing a bridge between field-theoretic amplitudes and their string-theoretic counterparts.
 This versatility underscores the 2-split framework's utility in exploring amplitude structures across diverse contexts.

 Before the 2-split, two distinct types of three-part splittings were proposed, laying the foundation for modern splitting patterns.
-The first, introduced in \cite{Cachazo:2021wsz}, employs semi-locality to smoothly split amplitudes into three currents without computing residues, providing insights into the analytic structure of scalar amplitudes, including $\phi^3$ and $\phi^p$ theories \cite{GimenezUmbert:2024jjn}.
+The first, introduced in \cite{Cachazo:2021wsz}, employs semi-locality to smoothly split amplitudes into three currents without computing residues, providing insights into the analytic structure of scalar amplitudes, including $\phi^3$ and $\phi^p$ theories \cite{GimenezUmbert:2024jjn,GimenezUmbert:2025ech} \footnote{See their generalization to generalized biadjoint amplitudes in \cite{GimenezUmbert:2025ech}.}.
 The second, presented in \cite{Arkani-Hamed:2023swr}, focuses on rectangular configurations of Mandelstam variables, yielding three-part decompositions near specific zeros.
 These splitting patterns have motivated further studies in both scalar and string theories, linking amplitude structures to moduli-space integrals and recursive properties \cite{Mafra:2011nw, Arkani-Hamed:2024fyd}.

 The curve integral formalism provides another complementary framework, recasting amplitudes as integrals over moduli spaces of algebraic curves.
 Initially developed for scalar theories such as \(\text{Tr}(\phi^3)\) \cite{Arkani-Hamed:2023swr}, this approach extends to YM and GR amplitudes via the scaffolding procedure, systematically reducing integrals while preserving recursive structures \cite{Arkani-Hamed:2023jry}.
 This method connects amplitude geometry to analytic properties, offering deep insights into loop-level extensions and string-theoretic formulations \cite{ Arkani-Hamed:2023lbd, Arkani-Hamed:2023mvg,Arkani-Hamed:2024nhp, Arkani-Hamed:2024yvu, Arkani-Hamed:2024tzl}.